shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

     <em>Figure 4:</em> A visual representation of a sequence-to-sequence model used for translation<d-cite key="See2016"></d-cite>.
 </div>

 This architecture is particularly useful in tasks such as *machine translation* (MT) and *natural language generation* (NLG).
-It’s no surprise that, in 2016, Google announced that it is in the process of replacing all of its statistical-based MT systems with neural MT models<d-cite key="Wu2016"></d-cite>.
+It's no surprise that, in 2016, Google announced that it is in the process of replacing all of its statistical-based MT systems with neural MT models<d-cite key="Wu2016"></d-cite>.
 Additionally, since the decoder model can be conditioned on any arbitrary representation, it can also be used for tasks like generating captions for images<d-cite key="Vinyals2015"></d-cite>.

 ***